 Mixtures have also been completed before and after a concrete pump.
 These results have been analyzed and show good promise.
 The preliminary data suggests that sampling concrete after the concrete pump is not representative of the air void volume or air void spacing in the hardened concrete.
 These findings need to be confirmed on a higher number of mixtures.
 Because of this we have replicated some of the mixtures and are focusing on completing the hardened air void analysis and freeze thaw testing.
-More mixtures are planned for the upcoming quarter.
+Testing has also been done on field concrete pumping.
+The results match the testing from the lab and the results will be presented in Phase II of the project.